What Are Advance Directives?

 Once your advance directives have been completed, the next steps are:

-- Review them with a member of your health care team or other health care professional for accuracy before signing.
+- Review them with your doctor or other member of your health care team for accuracy before signing.
 Most states require a witness to be present at the signing of the documents.

-- Provide copies to your doctor, hospital, and family members after you sign them.
+- Give copies to your doctor, hospital, and family members after you sign them.

-- Store copies in a safe, accessible place.
+- Store copies in a safe place that's easy to access.

-- Consider keeping a card in your wallet with a written statement declaring you have a living will and medical power of attorney and describing where the documents can be found.
+- Consider keeping a card in your wallet with a written statement that says you have a living will and durable power of attorney for health care and describe where the documents can be found.

 Some organizations will store advance directives and make them available on the patient’s behalf.
 Contact the National Hospice and Palliative Care Organization for more information about companies that provide this service.